This Day in History: The Battle of Cowan’s Ford

 The rest of the story gets a bit murky, and the details will vary a bit, depending on where you read an account of it.
 But a few details remain consistent: Apparently, Greene knew that Cornwallis would have to cross the Catawba River.
 He sent Brigadier General William Lee Davidson to intercept Cornwallis and slow the British down.
 Greene would continue to Salisbury where he was to meet with the rest of the army.

 Cornwallis made a show as if he were going to cross the river at Beattie’s Ford.
 In reality, Cornwallis intended to cross at Cowan’s Ford.
-That crossing, however, almost went badly awry for the British.
-One part of the crossing was shallow, but another part of the crossing was deeper and harder to get across.
+That crossing, however, almost ended badly for the British.
+One part of the crossing was shallow, but another part was deeper and harder to get across.
 The British accidentally took the deeper path.
-They suffered casualties as they went across, because the Americans on the other side picked them off, one by one, as they struggled in the water.
+They suffered casualties as they went across because the Americans on the other side picked them off, one by one, as they struggled in the water.

 Unfortunately, once the British made it across, they badly outnumbered the Americans.
 Davidson himself was killed by a bullet to the chest almost immediately.
-Without their leader, the Americans were completely routed by the British.
+Without their leader, the Americans were completely routed.

 Many men fled to nearby Torrence’s Tavern.
 Unfortunately, British Lieutenant Colonel Banastre “Bloody Ban” Tarleton caught wind of what was going on.
 Tarleton went to the Tavern, where he killed and wounded several men.
-British soldiers later burned down the Tavern.
+British soldiers later burned the place down.

 Meanwhile, Greene went to Steele’s Tavern in Salisbury.
 As the story goes, the innkeeper’s wife overheard Greene describe himself as “fatigued, hungry, alone, and penniless.”
 Mrs. Steele, moved by Greene’s plight, handed him two bags of coins to support the American cause (see attached picture).
 Greene was apparently quite encouraged by the gesture.

-The two losses were demoralizing, but the tide would soon turn for America!
+The losses were demoralizing, but the tide would soon turn.
 A little more than 8 months later, Cornwallis would surrender to George Washington at Yorktown.

 Primary Sources: